-The majority of the members of the Nansemond Indian Tribal Association (NITA) (possibly all) descend from the “Christianized” Nansemond who eventually settled in Deep Creek (a proximate reference to Yadkin and Bowers Hill) at the northeastern edge of the Great Dismal Swamp.
+Members of the Nansemond Indian Tribal Association (NITA) descend from the “Christianized” Nansemond who eventually settled in Deep Creek (a proximate reference to Yadkin and Bowers Hill) at the northeastern edge of the Great Dismal Swamp.
 The ancestral couple at the core of this community was John Bass(e) (b.
 1616), an English colonist and minister, and Elizabeth (b.
-1618), a “Christianized” Nansemond woman and daughter of the Nansemond Chief.
+1618), a “Christianized” Nansemond woman and daughter of a Nansemond Chief.
 Of their eight children, their son William Bass (b.
 1654) has been the focal point of most Nansemond genealogical research.

 In my previous article on the NITA, I shared a summary of researchers from inside and outside the tribal community.
 Despite decades of concentrated research on the “Christianized” Nansemond of Deep Creek, there are still a surprising number of data gaps regarding this group of people.
 In this article, I will present some Nansemond relationships as they are currently outlined by multiple published researchers and some errors and unanswered questions that have caused confusion.